NASA-SW-VnV/fret/fret-electron/docs/_media/installingFRET/installationInstructions.md

 > __Note:__ To run the LTLSIM simulator, a NuSMV (see http://nusmv.fbk.eu/) installation is required.
 Please make sure that the NuSMV binaries directory is added to the PATH environment variable.
 Additionally, please add `$PATH_TO_FRET/fret/tools/LTLSIM/ltlsim-core/simulator` to the PATH environment variable.

-> __Note:__ To perform realizability checking, additional dependencies must be installed.
+> __Note:__ To perform realizability checking, additional dependencies must be installed (e.g., JKind or Kind2).
 Read the realizability checking [Dependencies](../exports/realizabilityManual.md) section for details.

 > __Note:__ FRET can run with both **python 2.x** and **python 3.x**.
 You can config FRET to specify which version of python to use.
 For example, to use python2 executable, run the following: `npm config set python /usr/bin/python2.x`